roseseismo/roses2020/unit09/unit09_readme.txt

 notes:
 - Lecture slides are provided for this unit.
 - Scripts and data for this unit must be extracted from the tar file.
-- The 'Exercise' directory has its own readme desribing how to run the code.
+- The 'Exercise' directory has its own readme describing how to run the code.
-- Carefully observe the required directory structure described in 'unit09/Exercise/README'.
+- Carefully follow the required directory structure described in 'unit09/Exercise/README'.